rr-wfm/MSBuild.Sdk.SqlProj/CONTRIBUTING.md

 </Project>
 ```

-> Note: The `TestProjectWithSDKRef.csproj` is an exception in that it references the SDK as a NuGet package.
-In order to test this project locally you will need to run `dotnet pack` in the `src/MSBuild.Sdk.SqlProj` folder and push the resulting NuGet package to a NuGet feed or place it in a directory on your system somewhere and add that folder as a NuGet package source.
+> Note: The `TestProjectWithSDKRef.csproj` and `TestProjectWithPackageReference.csproj` are an exception in that they reference NuGet packages.
+Check the comments at the top of those files for instructions on how to build and test those projects locally.

 If you want to debug your local changes, you can pass the `MSBuildSdkSqlProjDebug` property with a value of `True` on the command line using `dotnet build /p:MSBuildSdkSqlProjDebug=True` when you build any of the test projects mentioned above.
 This will ensure that the command line tool will wait for a debugger to attach before it will do any actual work.